63°F

-weather icon Cloudy
+weather icon Mostly Cloudy

 Vegas Justice Court may be violating the Constitution with its redactions

-Updated July 18, 2024 - 11:15 am
+Updated July 19, 2024 - 7:39 am

-Unlike District Court where most documents are online, justice court also requires requests for documents to be made in writing.
+Unlike District Court, where most documents are online, Justice Court also requires requests for documents to be made in writing.
 The information is then released with gray boxes hiding key details.

 “Courts are, in fact, public forums and public places where information should be readily accessible to members of the general public,” said Athar Hasebullah, head of the American Civil Liberties Union of Nevada.We don’t have proper understanding and oversight of what our court system looks like if all those records are redacted.”

 Justice Court officials have maintained that redactions are necessary to protect people’s privacy rights, telling the Review-Journal that the court wants to safeguard people from financial crimes.
-Gurley said the court wants to be transparent and is planning to institute a system that will allow the public to read non-confidential documents online.
+Gurley said the court wants to be transparent and is planning to institute a system that would allow the public to read non-confidential documents online.

 Not covered by public records laws

-Court records in Nevada are not governed by the Nevada Public Record Act.
+Court records in Nevada are not governed by the Nevada Public Records Act.
 The First Amendment in the U.S. Constitution, the Nevada Constitution and state court rules create the presumption that court records are public.

 Benjamin Lipman, chief legal officer at the Review-Journal, said a court cannot redact a single word of a document without engaging in a complicated process.
 There must be a compelling government reason to withhold the information that overcomes the right to access.
 There also must be no alternative to the redaction.
-And there needs to be a justification that withholding a record will accomplish the government’s asserted goal.
+And there needs to be a justification that withholding a record would accomplish the government’s asserted goal.

-It’s supposed to be difficult to do because without following the process federal and state constitutional rights may be violated, Lipman said.
+It’s supposed to be difficult to do because without following the process, federal and state constitutional rights may be violated, Lipman said.

 “We’re talking about whether governments can overcome our personal liberties,” he said.